-The Chief Minister, Punjab, has made various interventions for poverty alleviation which is a core focus of the Government.
+The Punjab Government has made various interventions for poverty alleviation which is a core focus of the Government.
 One of the crucial interventions in this regard is the collective effort being made in the education sector.
-The Chief Minister is relentlessly perusing initiatives in the education sector encompassing access to education, core content of quality, attendance of teachers, their training and ability to teach, up-gradation and standardization of curriculum, etc.
+The provincial Government is relentlessly perusing initiatives in the education sector encompassing access to education, core content of quality, attendance of teachers, their training and ability to teach, up-gradation and standardization of curriculum, etc.

-An initiative has been taken by the Chief Minister, Punjab and his Government to ameliorate poverty through empowering human resource and providing access to free education to the extremely under privileged sections of the society.
+An initiative counter act poverty through empowering human resource and providing access to free education to the extremely under privileged sections of the society.
 The concept of Daanish* Schools is the outcome of this vision.
 The salient features are:

 - To enable the poorest sections of the society to have access to quality education environment and enabling infrastructure